DistanceDevelopment/dsims/tests/testthat/README.txt

 - Check what happens when running simulation in serial and parallel and loading the data from file...
 I think there might be an output conflict to the console stream between the progress counter and a message about analysing datasets.

 - Test what happens for the flat file data format when there are no detections on some transects

+- Test matching of strata covariates (it was looking for numbers but now looks for stratum names in the info)

+- Test binned data